AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/FAQ/FAQ about Alibaba Cloud Elasticsearch clusters.md

 No, the endpoints are different.
 After you purchase the new cluster, we recommend that you modify the client code and cancel the subscription of or release the original cluster to avoid service interruptions.

-## How do I access an Elasticsearch cluster over the classic network?

-You can use the ClassicLink feature to access an Elasticsearch cluster over the classic network.
-For more information, see [Access to an Alibaba Cloud Elasticsearch cluster from the classic network](/intl.en-US/Elasticsearch Instances Management/FAQ/Access to an Alibaba Cloud Elasticsearch cluster from the classic network.md).

 ## How do I release an Elasticsearch cluster?

 On the Elasticsearch Clusters page, find the cluster that you want to release and choose **More** \> **Release** in the Actions column.
 For more information, see [Release a cluster](/intl.en-US/Elasticsearch Instances Management/Manage clusters/Release a cluster.md).